UK Stocks-Factors to watch on May 18

 * H&M drops after results (Writes through, adds closing prices)

-LONDON May 18 Britain's FTSE 100 futures edged up 0.1 percent on Monday, with the stock market likely to get some support from firmer commodity prices.
+LONDON May 18 Britain's FTSE 100 index is seen opening up by around 12 points, or 0.2 percent higher, according to financial bookmakers.
 For more on the factors affecting European stocks, please click on

 * The UK blue chip index closed down 0.2 percent at 6,960.49 points on Friday.